Matthew Postlethwaite

 Matthew Postlethwaite (born 25 September 1991 in Whitehaven, England) is a British actor, writer, singer, artist and entrepreneur.
 He produced, created and starred in the 2020 short film The Great Artist.

 His production company, Purpose Co., has won over 120 awards and been nominated 55 times.
 His latest film The Great Artist qualified for consideration for the Live Action Short Film shortlist for the 93rd Academy Awards.
 He has an additional two features in development.

-Matthew Postlethwaite is part of the BAFTA Ones to Watch program.
+Postlethwaite is part of the BAFTA Ones to Watch program.
 Matthew is known to perform his own stunts in his appearances.

-Matthew appears, alongside his brother Jeffrey, on the front cover of the twelfth issue of Candid Magazine.
+Postlethwaite appears, alongside his brother Jeffrey, on the front cover of the twelfth issue of Candid Magazine.

 He had an art show in New York where his paintings were exhibited to the audience.
 Half of his paintings were featured in The Great Artist.

 "Brave," the end credits song from the film (which he co-wrote with Jon Althman and Pia Toscano) won the Hollywood Music in Media Award for Best Original Song in a Short Film.
 This was the first time in the history of the award show that an original song for a live action short film was nominated by the HMMA and won.

 Early life

-Postlethwaite was born (born 25 September 1991 in Whitehaven, Cumbria) The youngest of three boys, his parents Susan Postlethwaite, A HR Business Partner, Ian Postlethwaite a commercial diver.
-Matthew Postlethwaite was brought up in the Lake District and was educated at the prestigious St Bees School graduating Valedictorian.
+Postlethwaite was born (born 25 September 1991 in Whitehaven, Cumbria) The youngest of three boys, his parents Susan Postlethwaite, an HR Business Partner, Ian Postlethwaite a commercial diver.
+Matthew Postlethwaite was brought up in the Lake District and was educated at the prestigious St Bees School graduating valedictorian.